 The Foundation's fixed income bonds and foreign bonds are valued utilizing Level 2 inputs.

-• Level 3 inputs are unobservable inputs that are used when little or no market data is available.
+Level 3 inputs are unobservable inputs that are used when little or no market data is available.

-The Foundation does not have any Level 3 investments as of June 30, 2020 and 2019.
+The Foundation does not have any investments utilizing Level 3 inputs.